ORCID/orcid-docker/README.md

 ## Control orcid-web with docker compose

-First ensure values in _.env_ files is correct, adjust when needed
+First ensure values in _.env_ file is correct, adjust when needed

     cat .env